griffithlab/pVACtools/docs/prerequisites.rst

 Follow the installation instructions on the `bam-readcount GitHub page <https://github.com/genome/bam-readcount#build-instructions>`_.

-bam-readcount uses a bam file as input, and the bam may either contain snvs or indels.
-Indel bams must be run in a special insertion-centric mode.
-Any mixed input bams must be split into snvs and indels, and bam-reacount must then be run on each file individually.
+bam-readcount uses a bam file and regions file as input, and the bam regions may either contain snvs or indels.
+Indel regions must be run in a special insertion-centric mode.
+Any mixed input regions must be split into snvs and indels, and bam-reacount must then be run on each file individually using the same bam.

 **Example bam-readcount command**